Music Theory: 4 Chords You Really Need To Know

 The Major Chord

-Bingo, you got it right.
-A C major chord consists of three notes, which is C E G. Play three of them on your piano or keyboard and hear how it sounds.
+A C-major chord consists of three notes, which is C E G. Play three of them on your piano or keyboard and hear how it sounds.

 The Minor Chord